Wednesday, November 20, 2019

 THE INTERPRETATION OF THE PAST IN ITS OWN CONTEXT.

-This map is presented as a visual aid. © 2020 Neil Gale
+This map is presented as a visual aid. © 2020 Dr. Neil Gale

-The first step in the establishment of any new community in the western wilderness was ordinarily the laying out of a road.
-Indeed, the road usually preceded the settler, for without some avenue of entrance, the immigrant could not get into the country at all.
+The first step in establishing any new community in the western wilderness was usually laying a road.
+Indeed, the road usually preceded the settler.
 But when speaking of pioneer roads, the modern reader should carefully free their mind from its accumulated conceptions of today's highways.
-The pioneer settler of Illinois could no more have imagined the splendid thoroughfares of concrete which crisscross the state than could 19th-century people conceived the space flight.
-To the pioneer, a road was any kind of track leading to a designated point.
-Often, indeed, it was not even a track, and so the route would be identified by a trampled prehistoric animal migration path.
+The pioneer settler of Illinois could no more have imagined the splendid thoroughfares of concrete that crisscross the state than could 19th-century people conceived the space flight.
+To the pioneer, a road was any track leading to a designated point.
+It was often not even a track, so the route would be identified by a trampled prehistoric animal migration path.

-But with the progress of settlement would arise the demand for improvement of these paths which connected the outside world.
-The streams would be bridged, and the swamps corduroyed, while in timbered sections, trees, and ultimately even stumps would be removed from the path.
+However, with the progress of settlement, the demand for improvement of these paths connected the outside world.
+The streams would be bridged, the swamps corduroyed, while trees and even stumps would be removed from the path in timbered sections.
 Spurred on by the commercial rivalry between different settlements, the pioneer would even occasionally undertake to improve the road by making it a toll road; it must be admitted, however, that in the early period, this last improvement was seldom encountered.

-But the cleared roads did not suffice to meet the insistent transportation needs of the country.
-The soil of pioneer Illinois was as rich and black — its mud as deep and clinging — as today, while it was saturated with moisture to a degree quite unknown to the present generation.
+However, the cleared roads did not suffice to meet the country's insistent transportation needs.
+The soil of pioneer Illinois was as rich and black — its mud as deep and clinging — as today, while it was saturated with moisture to a degree entirely unknown to the present generation.
 It followed that during much of the year, the highways were impassable, while most of the remaining time, they could be traversed only at an enormous expenditure of time and effort.
 A story told by Robert Dale Owen of New Harmony, Indiana, in his treatise (a written work dealing formally and systematically with a subject) on the construction of plank roads aptly illustrates the situation.
-With one companion, he had traveled by stage to Mount Vernon, on the Ohio River.
-It required four active horses to transport them, with two small trunks, a distance of fifteen miles; the fare was three dollars per person, and the charge, at this, was moderate, for the horses "sunk literally to their girths" in the frequent mud holes, and the round trip of thirty miles was a hard two days' job for a four-horse stagecoach.
+He had traveled by stage to Mount Vernon on the Ohio River with one companion.
+It required four active horses to transport them, with two small trunks, a distance of fifteen miles; the fare was three dollars per person, and the charge, at this, was moderate, for the horses "sunk literally to their girths" in the frequent mud holes.
+The round trip of thirty miles was a hard two-day job for a four-horse stagecoach.

 In the same discussion, Owen tells another illustration of the excessive tax imposed upon a community by the poor roads of the pioneer era.
 "Last winter," he says, "the inhabitants of McLeansboro, a small town in southern Illinois, some forty or fifty miles northwest of Shawneetown, found themselves, in consequence of the miserable condition of the roads around them, cut off from all supplies, and thus deprived of coffee, sugar, and other necessities of life.
 Tempting offers were made to several teamsters, but none of them would stir from home.
-At last, a farmer of the neighborhood declared that he had a team of four horses that no road could daunt and that he would risk a trip to Shawneetown and bring back the necessary supplies.
+At last, a neighborhood farmer declared that he had a team of four horses that no road could daunt and would risk a trip to Shawneetown and bring back the necessary supplies.
 Ten days elapsed, and his empty wagon was slowly and painfully dragged into town by two drooping and jaded horses scarcely to be recognized as part of the fresh and spirited team that started on this expedition.
-Their owner, by great exertion, had reached Shawneetown, where he took in about half a load.
+After a grueling journey, their owner finally reached Shawneetown, where he managed to secure about half a load.
 Two of his horses were killed in the attempt to return; his load was left on the road, and the surviving horses so worn down by the trip as to be unfit for use the rest of the winter."
 "The tax, in this case," concludes Owen, "was a severe one, considerably exceeding a hundred dollars for the trip."
-To which we may add the pertinent observation that in 1850 southeastern Illinois had been settled for a generation, during which time Shawneetown had been its principal commercial center of trade and commerce.
+In 1850, southeastern Illinois had been settled for a generation, during which time Shawneetown had been its principal commercial center of trade and commerce.

-But the city merchant was affected no less disastrously than was the farmer by such stoppages of transportation.
+However, such transportation stoppages affected the city merchants no less disastrously than the farmers.
 "Now that the trade of the city is completely prostrated by the late unfavorable weather," said the editor of the Chicago Democrat in December of 1850, "does not the fact of the want of facilities of communication with the country strike everyone most forcibly.
 The city is completely dependent upon and, in fact, a mere agency of the surrounding country.
-It derives every pulsation of its life and every breath of its existence from the agricultural region of which it is the depot."
+It derives every pulsation of its life and every breath from the agricultural region of which it is the depot."

 The citizens of early Chicago had long been aware of the importance of improved highways leading into the interior.
 Without them, the city could not prosper; with them, there seemed no limit to its growth.
-The problem of road-building was common, of course, to all new communities, and the burden entailed by it was appalling enough.
-But the task which Chicago faced in this connection was in one respect unique, for around it, as we have seen, stretched for many miles a prairie so low and marshy as to reduce the roads across it to a condition peculiarly villainous.
+The road-building problem was common to all new communities, and its burden was appalling enough.
+But the task that Chicago faced in this connection was, in one respect, unique, for around it, as we have seen, stretched for many miles a prairie so low and marshy as to reduce the roads across it to a condition peculiarly villainous.

 sidebar